 Building a Better Model

-Realizing the weaknesses in aluminum cookware, but aiming to maintain the high conductivity of the element, scientists at Calphalon created the first hard anodized aluminum cookware in 1968.
-Through an electro-chemical process, they fused the aluminum in an acid bath jolted with an electrical current -- do not try this at home -- resulting in an oxide blend that had greater resistance than the original aluminum.
+Realizing the weaknesses in aluminum cookware, but aiming to maintain the high conductivity of the element, scientists at Calphalon created hard-anodized aluminum cookware in the 1960s.
+Through an electro-chemical process, they fused the aluminum in an acid bath jolted with an electrical current, resulting in an oxide blend that had greater resistance than the original aluminum.
 The process also created a lovely gray coloring, and the scientists noticed that food was less apt to stick than with the original aluminum.

 Porcelain, a combination of kaolin clay and glass fired at extremely high temperatures, was first fired onto iron in the 1800s, creating a pot lining that eliminated the leaching of iron into food.
-Through the years, aluminum and stainless steel have also been fused with porcelain, adding to the myriad of cookware choices.
+Through the years, aluminum and stainless steel have also been fused with porcelain, making a hard porcelain enamel product that adds to the myriad of cookware choices.

 Benefits of Hard-Anodized Cookware